zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 1. Configure SAF:

     The Cross Memory Server performs a sequence of SAF checks to protect its services from unauthorized callers.
-To do this, it uses the FACILITY class and an entry for `ZWES.IS`.
-Valid callers must have `READ` access to the `ZWES.IS` class.
-To activate the FACILITY class, define a ZWES.IS profile, and grant the IZUSVR user READ access (these commands assume that you will be running the ZOWESVR STC under the IZUSVR user), use the following commands:
+To do this, it uses the FACILITY class and a `ZWES.IS` entry.
+Valid callers must have READ access to the `ZWES.IS` profile.
+Those callers include the STC user under which the ZOWESVR started task runs.
+It is recommended that you also grant READ access to the STC user under which the ZWESAUX started task runs.

+    To activate the FACILITY class, define a `ZWES.IS` profile, and grant READ access to the ZOWESVR and ZWESAUX users, issue the following commands.
+(The commands assume that you will run the ZOWESVR STC under the IZUSVR user):

     - If you use RACF, issue the following commands: